qasar/qasar.github.io/books.md

 <p>Stephen Hawking</p>

 <p>One of my biggest regrets in life is that I got decent grades at the sacrifice of learning.
 So over the past years, I found myself relearning simple things like thermal radiation to wave-particle duality.
 Since I'm not looking to apply these learnings (like I was when I was getting my Mechanical Engineering degree), I found myself veering towards modern physics and from there to astronomy.
 There have been a handful of great books I've read that are so dense that I'm not sure I could get through them again, let alone recommend them.
-However, Brief Answers, is exactly the opposite.
+However, Brief Answers is exactly the opposite.
 It simplifies astronomy (and cosmology) in a way that is logical and entertaining, while not requiring prequalification.</p>
 </div>
 <hr>